escodb/design/src/update.md

               ├─ list('/my/')
               └─ get('/my/note')

-Although `update()` calls in VaultDB only have a two-level dependency graph, we can generalise some rules about how the Shard Manager should schedule writes.
+Although `update()` calls in EscoDB only have a two-level dependency graph, we can generalise some rules about how the Shard Manager should schedule writes.
 When one change _X_ depends on another change _Y_, we should only apply _X_ and write it after a write containing change _Y_ has successfully committed.
 A chain